-Deprivation of Civil Rights under Article 1, Section 4 of the California Constitution (By Plaintiffs against all Defendants)
+Deprivation of Civil Rights under Article 1, Section 4 of the California Constitution

-- 109. Plaintiffs incorporate by reference the allegations in the preceding paragraphs 1 through 108 as if fully set forth herein. - 110.
-Article I, Section 4 of the Constitution of the State of California states, "Free exercise and enjoyment of religion without discrimination or preference are guaranteed." - 111. "[T]he religion clauses of the California Constitution are read more broadly than their counterparts in the federal Constitution."
+- 105. Plaintiffs incorporate by reference the allegations in the preceding paragraphs 1 through 104 as if fully set forth herein. - 106.
+Article I, Section 4 of the California Constitution states, "Free exercise and enjoyment of religion without discrimination or preference are guaranteed." - 107. "[T]he religion clauses of the California Constitution are read more broadly than their counterparts in the federal Constitution."
 Carpenter v.
-City and County of San Francisco, 93 F.3d 627, 629 (1996).
-Courts "therefore review [a] challenge...under the free exercise clause of the California Constitution in the same way [they] might have revied a similar challenge under the federal constitution after Sherbert, and before Smith.
-In other words, we apply strict scrutiny."
-Catholic Charities of Sacramento, Inc. v.
-Superior Court, 32 Cal.
-4th 527, 562 (2004) (citations omitted). - 112.
-For the reasons stated in Plaintiffs' First Cause of Action, the State and County Orders constitute a substantial burden on Plaintiffs' free exercise of religion under the California Constitution because they have prohibited indoor gatherings, singing, communion, and one-onone prayer and have criminalized Plaintiffs for exercising their religion.
-This burdening cannot satisfy strict scrutiny because California permits other industries and activities to proceed unhindered or under less stringent conditions.

-113. As a result of these violations, Plaintiffs have suffered damages in an amount to be proven at trial.
-Plaintiffs are also entitled to recover their costs and attorneys' fees under California Code of Civil Procedure Section 1021.5 plus injunctive relief and a judicial declaration that Defendants' actions were unconstitutional.
+City and County of San Francisco, 93 F.3d 627, 629 (1996). - 108.
+For the reasons stated in Plaintiffs' First Cause of Action, the State and County Orders constitute a substantial burden on Plaintiffs' free exercise of religion under the California Constitution because they have prohibited indoor gatherings, singing, communion and one-on-one prayer and have criminalized Plaintiffs for exercising their religion.
+This burdening cannot satisfy strict scrutiny because California permits other industries and activities to proceed unhindered or under less stringent conditions. - 109.
+Plaintiffs seek a judicial declaration that the State and County Orders violated Article 1, Section 4 of the California Constitution and nominal damages.
+Such a determination will resolve the constitutionality of the fines levied against the Plaintiffs, which are predicated upon the State and County Orders.
+Plaintiffs also seek to enjoin enforcement of the fines.
+Plaintiffs are entitled to recover their costs and attorneys' fees under California Code of Civil Procedure Section 1021.5.
+The Government Claims Act does not bar the relief requested.